Vaziria/tonnage/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `swampd` for your own use.
+You can ignore this section if you are building `tonnaged` for your own use.

-swampd/swamp-cli binaries are not included in the Swamp-Qt.app bundle.
+tonnaged/tonnage-cli binaries are not included in the Tonnage-Qt.app bundle.

-If you are building `swampd` or `Swamp Core` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `tonnaged` or `Tonnage Core` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: